matthewroot/root-readme/README.md

 #### Default to transparent

 I believe organizations operate at their highest level when information is not restricted.
 In the interest of this, I commit to being transparent and to proactively share as much as I can.
-The flip side of this is that you should feel epowered to ask me for information.
+The flip side of this is that you should feel empowered to ask me for information.
 Two important exceptions to this policy of transparency are sensitive personal information and conversations around performance; I will always keep these confidential.

 #### Default to trust